Credit: Photo by Lenny Catalanotto, Photo Courtesy of Discover Long Island

 Rondout Creek Lighthouse in Kingston from Hudson River- Hudson Valley Region

-Take a boat tour on the Solaris to see sweeping views of the Rondout Creek and the Hudson River before heading to this brick lighthouse, constructed in 1915.
-Explore the Hudson River Maritime Museum and don’t forget to check out nearby Kingston.
-Once New York’s capital city, Kingston has the lively Downtown Rondout Waterfront district, the pretty Forsyth Park, and wonderful biking trails.
+Embark on a boat tour on the Solaris to see sweeping views of the Rondout Creek and the Hudson River before heading to this brick lighthouse, constructed in 1915.
+Still fully operational as a navigational light, Rondout lighthouse is one of only seven remaining on the Hudson River.
+Guided tours of the interior of the lighthouse are available seasonally.
+While you’re in town, explore the Hudson River Maritime Museum and don’t forget to check out nearby Kingston.
+Once New York’s capital city, Kingston is home to the lively Downtown Rondout Waterfront district.

 Old Fort Niagara Lighthouse (Greater Niagara)

-History buffs wouldn’t want to miss out on this trip!
-The British seized this fort from the French in 1813, and the lighthouse was built in 1872 to guide sailors traveling from Lake Ontario into the Niagara River.
-Kids will have fun watching reenactments at the fort, and you can see Canada from the lighthouse.
+History buffs won’t want to miss out on a trip to Old Fort Niagara!
+The British seized this fort from the French in 1813, and the lighthouse was built on the grounds of the fort in 1872 to guide sailors traveling from Lake Ontario into the Niagara River.
+The site features special events and regular tours, including a Lantern and Lore Tour, War of 1812 Weekend, and Fall Frontier Days.
+You can even see Canada from the lighthouse!

 Don't forget to post photos of your New York adventures on Instagram and Twitter with #ILoveNY and #FindWhatYouLoveNY and tag us on Facebook!